MateoRbt/MateoRbt.github.io/index.md

 ## Awards & Recognitions
 - **Top Student in High School** – *1st Technical Highschool of Athens* (2016) – Recognized for academic excellence and consistently being among the top students in the graduating class.
+- **Top Student** in Natural Language Processing, University of West Attica, 2024 (Grade: 10/10)
+- **Top Student** in Deep Learning, University of West Attica, 2025 (Grade: 9.1/10)
 - **International Open Bidding Competition** – *Europe* (2019) – Collaborated with a diverse team of university students across Europe to develop a website providing information on immigration.
 Contributed to the development of the **database**, ensuring data accuracy and efficient retrieval.

 ### Hobbies & Interests